eyeonus/Trade-Dangerous/README.txt

          --mgpt 2000
          --mgpt 2k

-     --stock N
+     --supply N
-       Only consider sales where the station has this many units in stock, e.g.
+       Only consider sales where the station has this many units in supply, e.g.
-         --stock 1000
+         --supply 1000

      --pad-size SML?
      --pad SML?